 One way to avoid being caught in the cross-hairs of a cyberwar is to use a VPN.
 CyberGhost VPN replaces your IP address with one in another location.
 That way, you don’t get shut out for being at the wrong place at the wrong time.

 Every story has two sides, but as the ‘Cancel Russia’ campaign mounts, it may prove increasingly difficult to access opposing versions of events.
 If Google and friends can shut out an entire nation, the only way to get information from the other side of the cyber curtain is with a VPN.

 CyberGhost VPN lets you connect to servers both inside and outside of Russia to access primary news sources from both sides of the fence.
-As a bonus, CyberGhost VPN also encrypts your internet traffic, so you remain anonymous, and no one can track your activities online.
+As a bonus, CyberGhost VPN also encrypts your internet traffic, so your activities are more private, and no one can track you everywhere online.